 Knight’s Sword – Shop Coconut Bra – Shop

 We created a version of Pan’s Sword by combining our Knight’s Sword Accessory with some gold paint and one half of a coconut bra.
-Remove the outer portions of the handguard on the sword and cut a slit though the coconut (easier said than done).
+Remove the outer portions of the handguard on the sword and cut a slit through the coconut (easier said than done).
 Slide the sword through the slit and paint it gold, and you’ve got yourself a sword fit for Pan.
 We used power tools, so if you plan on using power tools be sure you know what you’re doing—or else you might be better off being Captain Hook for Halloween.

 DIY Theodore Roosevelt Costume From Night at the Museum